Blood leaked from his face. The fragments of the metal plate lodge in his face.

 Wallace attempted to speak, but his lips only flapped like hawk wings; no sound coming from him.

-Thick, black smoke, slithered it’s way through the lab, preventing the two men from seeing anything other than one another; despite the close proximity.
+Thick, black smoke, slithered it’s way through the lab, preventing the two men from seeing anything other than one another.

 “What the fuck?!”

 Bethany Jean, Wallace’s daughter, looked around at what was left of the lab before looking to the two men in the middle of the room.